 Demand Forecasting for the CPG Industry

 Making matters worse, CPG manufacturers are under constant pressure to be adaptable.
 CPGs operated on the edge more than any other industry, having to respond to unforeseen changes and trends in real-time.
-This can be tricky when supply chains are global and an unexpected disruption halfway across the globe can have an impact on their bottom line.
+This can be tricky when supply chains are global, and an unexpected disruption halfway across the globe can impact their bottom line.

 Demand Planning & Forecasting for CPG

 Demand Forecasting in CPG